simonccc/kopsrox/README.md

 # 🏭 kopsrox

-- cli to automate creation and management of a k3s cluster on Proxmox VE using cloud images :nerd_face:
+- cli to automate creation and management of simple k3s cluster on ProxmoxVE using cloud images :nerd_face:
-- add more master/worker nodes using simple config file and cli commands :pray:
+- add more master/worker k3s nodes using a simple config file and cli commands :pray:
 - easy management of etcd S3 snapshot/restore commands :floppy_disk:
-- cloud image setup with cloudinit networking and ssh / user access :busts_in_silhouette:
-- run kubectl commands or export the kubeconfig via the build in commands :nerd_face:
+- run kubectl commands directly or export the kubeconfig via the build in commands :nerd_face:
-- in development but should be reasonably stable - check the branches for stable versions :horse_racing:

 # :book: docs